 High-quality early childhood education and care can benefit any child, no matter the socioeconomic status.
 However, early childhood programs are vital for children who are vulnerable because of poverty, abuse, or developmental delay and other factors.
 These children face obstacles to learning and development that children from most economically advantaged families do not.

 - Why do the early years matter so much?

 During the first years of life children’s brains are growing at a rate never again to be achieved in their lifetime.
-At birth, 700 new neural connections are formed every second and the majority of brain growth occurs in the first five years.
+During the early years, more than 1 million new neural connections are formed every second, and the majority of brain growth occurs in the first five years.
 This is an extremely critical period of time for human development.
 More than 150 high-quality scientific studies from all over the world demonstrate that starting early can have major short- and long-term effects on cognition and social-emotional development.
 The experiences of these early years form the foundation for the people we will become.

 - Why does Nebraska need an institute that focuses on early childhood?

 Nearly 100,000 children age 8 and younger across Nebraska are at risk for failure in school and lifelong struggles.
 Who these children are and what happens to them during the critically important early years matters to all of us.
 Investments in their future will strengthen Nebraska.
 High-quality early education and care has been linked to children’s progress in school, increased earnings, and ability to build relationships, as well as reductions in special education placements, anti-social behavior, welfare participation, and even trouble with the law.

 By working together to apply what the evidence tells us, we can make a difference for children, families, and Nebraska.
 It’s the right thing to do.